maximoappendino/maximoappendino/README.md

 ## Hi there 👋

+My name is Maximo I currently work as a Medical, Financial and Legal Interpreter.
+I created this github page to promote myself and also have a backup of the programs I make or the config files I edit.
+I am quite new at programming but still I have got a few dreams to chase.
+I use Arch btw

+- 🇪🇸 & 🇬🇧 I speak English and Spanish
+- 🇦🇷 I am from Argentina
+- 👾 I am currently working on a game
+- 👁 I am actively looking for a job in regards of coding.

 <!--
 **maximoappendino/maximoappendino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.